Garrana/MEAArc/README.md

 the program has a specific set of activites that are delivered by qualified partners to customers. the below is meant to be used as a delivery guidance for partners.

 Disclaimer: The intention for this repo is to focus on the core Azure Arc capabilities, deployment scenarios, use-cases and ease of use.
-It does not focus on Azure best-practices or the other tech and OSS projects being leveraged in the guides and code.
+It does not focus on Azure best-practices or the other technology and OSS projects being leveraged in the guides and code.

 ## Azure Arc overview